gqcg-edu/chem-8950/2020/lecture_notes/md/hf3.md

 \\[\boldsymbol{U} = \boldsymbol{V} \boldsymbol{\Lambda}^{-1/2} \\]

 \\[\boldsymbol{U}^T \boldsymbol{S} \boldsymbol{U} = \boldsymbol{\Lambda}^{-1/2} \boldsymbol{V}^T \boldsymbol{S} \boldsymbol{V} \boldsymbol{\Lambda}^{-1/2} = \boldsymbol{\Lambda}^{-1/2} \boldsymbol{\Lambda} \boldsymbol{\Lambda}^{-1/2} = \boldsymbol{I}  \\]
-The canonical orthogonalization carries the advantage that we can identify linear dependency in the basis set (an eigenvalue in \\(\boldsymbol{\Lambda}\\) would be near zero!), and **remove** the linear dependency by just setting the corresponding column of \\( \boldsymbol{V}\\) by setting its eigenvalue partner to zero.
+The canonical orthogonalization carries the advantage that we can identify linear dependency in the basis set (an eigenvalue in \\(\boldsymbol{\Lambda}\\) would be near zero), and **remove** the linear dependency by just removing the corresponding column of \\( \boldsymbol{V}\\) by setting its eigenvalue partner to zero.

 The second \\(\boldsymbol{U}\\) used often to orthogonalize our basis is known as the **symmetric orthogonalization**
 \\[ \boldsymbol{U} = \boldsymbol{S}^{-1/2} \\]
 This matrix is symmetric (equal to its transpose), so the transformation is simply
 \\[\boldsymbol{U}^T \boldsymbol{S} \boldsymbol{U} = \boldsymbol{S}^{-1/2} \boldsymbol{S} \boldsymbol{S}^{-1/2} = \boldsymbol{I} \\]
-The advantage of the symmetric orthonalization is that it is simpler and the new basis is as "close" to the original as possible.
-For the rest of this document, we will use the symmetric orthogonalization.
+The advantage of the symmetric orthogonalization is that it is simpler and the new basis is as "close" to the original as possible.
+We will use the symmetric orthogonalization here.

 In order to apply this transformation to the equation \\(\boldsymbol{F}\boldsymbol{C} = \boldsymbol{S}\boldsymbol{C}\boldsymbol{\epsilon}  \\), we need to transform both the Fock matrix and the overlap matrix, since they both depend on the AO basis.
 That is, we can't just change the basis of one side of the equation, we need to do it to both sides.
 Mathematically, we need to do this: \\(\boldsymbol{S}^{-1/2}\boldsymbol{F}\boldsymbol{S}^{-1/2} \\) and this: \\(\boldsymbol{S}^{-1/2}\boldsymbol{S} \boldsymbol{S}^{-1/2} \\).
 This is achieved by multiplying both sides from the left by \\(\boldsymbol{S}^{-1/2}\\) and inserting the identity matrix \\(\boldsymbol{I} = \boldsymbol{S}^{-1/2}\boldsymbol{S}^{1/2}\\) between  \\(\boldsymbol{F}\\) and \\(\boldsymbol{C}\\) on the left and  \\(\boldsymbol{S}\\) and \\(\boldsymbol{C}\\) on the right: